sanskarnaik/My_Projects/README.md

 1. First Project: I need to pull 10 boxes each from my single robot.
 The boxes are kept in the centre area in a grid.
 The robot goes to the box and bring the box to the marked area, and the box disappers.

-2. Second Project: For my second project, I need to move my robots through obstacles, pick the box, and to drop it in the marked area.
+2. Second Project: I need to move my robots through obstacles, pick the box, and to drop it in the marked area.
 I also need to repeat these steps for 10 times each for one robot.

 Challenges I faced: